Our Impact

 Mental Health

 Mental health issues can impact young people’s access to safe, stable housing.
-Poor mental health can be one pathway into homelessness for young people and can be linked to other intersecting experiences like early trauma or family and intimate partner violence.
-It can also be the result of other stressors associated with homelessness including financial instability, physical health issues, community violence, and lack of support.
+Poor mental health can lead young people to homelessness.
+It often links to early trauma, family, or partner violence.
+Moreover, the stress of being homeless can worsen mental health.
+This stress includes financial problems, health issues, community violence, and lack of support.

 Without support, mental health issues can be a barrier to young people being able to access and maintain safe and stable housing in the future.